Updated May 2026 with current Indian retail prices.

 | New Year Sales | December-January | Rs 2,000-4,000 off | Mild discounts only |

 The single best time to buy is Prime Day in July.
-Amazon puts its strongest laptop deals here and you will consistently find Rs 8,000-12,000 off RTX 4050 and RTX 4060 machines.
+Amazon puts its strongest laptop deals here and you will consistently find Rs 8,000 to 12,000 off RTX 3050 machines.
 The October Great Indian Festival is the second best window.
-Avoid buying in February-April when new laptop lineups are launching and brands are not discounting the previous generation yet.
+Avoid buying in February to April when new lineups are launching and brands are not discounting the previous generation yet.

 One more tip: use a price tracker like PriceSpy or CamelCamelCamel to watch the historical Amazon price before buying.
-Laptops frequently go up Rs 2,000-3,000 before a sale so the quoted discount looks bigger than it is.
+Laptops often go up Rs 2,000 to 3,000 just before a sale so the quoted discount looks bigger than it really is.

 Common Mistakes When Buying a Gaming Laptop Under Rs 80,000